A Guide to Cleaning Your NIV Equipment

 Depending on your machine, it may have both reusable filters and disposable filters.

 Reusable filters should be washed at least once a week, depending on how much pollen, dander, and dust they attract.
-Regularly cleaning them prevents harmful particles from entering your machine and inhaling them.
+Regularly cleaning prevents harmful particles from entering your machine and inhaling them.

 To clean, rinse the filters under warm water, squeeze out excess water, then dry with a clean towel.
 Let them completely air dry before putting them back in your NIV device.